A COMPLETE SET OF QUESTIONS AND ANSWERS ON MEDACTIV PRODUCTS

 Where can I get MedActiv Products?

 We are working on bringing MedActiv products into a pharmacy near you.
-They are currently available online on our shop page.
+They are currently available at London Drugs in Kelowna, Vernon, Penticton and West Kelowna & online on Amazon and our shop page.

 How long does the delivery take?

-Basically, if you order before 10:00 in the morning, your order should be sent the same day and you should receive it in 2-5 days.
+Your order will be sent within 24 hours and you should receive it in 2-5 days.

 I ordered a bag, but never received it?
 Where is my tracking number?